hyperledger/iroha-2-docs/src/guide/bash.md

 This will list the active accounts on the network, along with their assets.
 It will look like this:

+::: details Expand to see the expected output

 ```rust
 Account {
     id: Id {